Granola Review 2026: Why It Won’t Work for Everyone

 Ask Granola

 The Ask Granola feature works like an AI chatbot for your meetings.
-During my Granola review, I asked questions, asked to write follow-ups, or identify action items.
+In day-to-day use, I asked questions, asked to write follow-ups, or identify action items.

 Ask Granola provided me with relevant outputs, and it was pretty fast.
 It was great to see that Granola included this feature in the Free plan.